 Note that the actual amounts vary widely.
 Increased pensions are paid if retirement is deferred.
-There are now in addition small graduated state pensions (averaging about 3s. and 4s.) and a graduated benefit of earnings on a defined contribution record.
-Note that some of these amounts also apply to other benefits.
+There are now in addition small graduated state pensions (averaging about 3s.) and pensions may be reduced because of earnings or a deficient contribution record.
+Note that some of the points also apply to other benefits.
 Pensions and supplementary benefits can be combined in a single payment.
-You will be prompting for supplementary benefit and wherever possible we should like you to list the amount separately (as well as the fact that it is being received).
+You will be prompted for supplementary benefit and wherever possible we should like you to list the amount separately (as well as the fact that it is being received).
 But whenever the rate given to you exceeds the standard rate below you should check the reason.

-Single person (husband) ... ... £4 10s.
+Single person (husband) £4 10s.
 0d.

-Wife's income ... ... £2 16s.
+Wife's income £2 16s.
 0d.

+1st dependent child £2 2s.
+6d.

-1st dependent child ... ... £1 5s.
+2nd dependent child £1 5s.
 0d.

-2nd dependent child ... ...
-17s.
+3rd and subsequent child 17s.
 0d.